Azure/bicep-registry-modules/avm/res/container-registry/registry/README.md

 ### Parameter: `privateEndpoints.service`

-The subresource to deploy the private endpoint for.
-For example "vault", "mysqlServer" or "dataFactory".
+The service (sub-) type to deploy the private endpoint for.
+For example "vault" or "blob".

 - Required: No
 - Type: string